 Jenner, a small coastal town about two hours north of San Francisco, is home to the River’s End Restaurant & Inn.
 Set atop a bluff overlooking the Russian River where it meets the Pacific Ocean, the property features adult-only cabins with no Wi-Fi, cable or cell service.
 Your entertainment can be found on your private deck or in front of your fireplace.
 Just steps away, you can enjoy watching seal pups, as the mouth of the river is a home and birthing location for seals.
 The intersection where the river and coast ecosystems meet is also ideal for paddling around in a kayak, and during seal pupping season, the seals might just swim along next to you.
 Enjoy picnics with the dunes and pounding surf at Goat Rock beach, or take a short drive south to sip pinot noir at the Fort Ross Vineyard Tasting Room.

-Go completely off the grid and play Robinson Crusoe by staying on this private nature reserve in one of seven bungalows on the island.
+Go completely off the grid and play Robinson Crusoe by staying on this private nature reserve in one of inviting bungalows on the island.
 Located about six miles from Zanzibar, the Chumbe Island Coral Park is a natural park and sanctuary with 400 species of tropical fish that swim among 200 types of pristine coral.
 There is no electricity whatsoever, and nothing you’d find here that would need plugging in anyway.
 The eco-bungalows were designed to stay cool with Indian Ocean breezes, collect rainwater on roof expanses and store up solar energy to heat showers and power reading lights.
 While they’re extremely basic, you will have the ocean at your doorstep, and endless opportunities for hiking and snorkeling.

 Bhutan, set between the Tibetan Plateau and India, is a remote destination that was under self-imposed isolation for the majority of the 20th century, making it an ideal spot for those who want to escape the high-tech world.
 Until 1999, Internet wasn’t even legal here, and while there are many hotels that offer it today, the luxury resort Amankora, isn’t one of them.
 Here, you can spend your days hiking the surrounding Himalayan peaks that tower to over 22,000 feet, instead of surfing the web.
-Or, you can always meditate in a 7th century Buddhist monastery, go whitewater rafting, fish your trout, play a round of golf or practice your archery skills or just indulge in the many treatments in the spa, like the Hot Oil Head Massage, based on the ancient healing system of Ayurveda.
+Or, you can always meditate in a 7th-century Buddhist monastery, go whitewater rafting, fish your trout, play a round of golf or practice your archery skills or just indulge in the many treatments in the spa, like the Hot Oil Head Massage, based on the ancient healing system of Ayurveda.